Zhiqiang-hao/Scripts-for-transcriptome-analysis/README.md

 # Scripts-for-transcriptome-analysis
-Transcriptome analysis of the liver of Eospalax fontanieriiunder hypoxia
+Transcriptome analysis of the liver of Eospalax fontanierii under hypoxia